chentsulin/react-without-__DEV__/README.md

 ### Goal

 This repo is a fork of [React](https://facebook.github.io/react/).
 It's [prod-src](./prod-src) folder has a codebase almost the same as react [src](./src) but without the code that only run on development environment.
-It's goal is to help people learn how it works without understand a lot of debug instruments.
+It's goal is to help people learn how it works without the need of understanding a lot of debug instruments.

 ### How